 All the artworks are handled with care so it can last a long time.
 They are currently working on digitizing all the paintings and artwork they have so it’s easier to access.

-During our visit the team were in the process of cataloging so we got a chance to see the story board, sketch phase, concept art etc for Peter Pan.
+During our visit, the team was in the process of cataloging so we got a chance to see the storyboard, sketch phase, concept art etc for Peter Pan.
 We were also shown artwork by some of Walt’s favorite artists, Mary Blair, Frank Thomas, David Hall, and Mark Davis the supervisor animator for Tinkerbell.

 Animation Research Library Goes Digital

 Archiving takes several months to years, depending on the project.
-The process is pretty extensive, artwork are photographed, inspected, archived, cataloged, labeled, and tagged for easy search.
+The process is pretty extensive, the artwork is photographed, inspected, archived, cataloged, labeled, and tagged for easy search.

 Fun Facts: The most popular re-purposed animation was in Beauty and the Beast, which had a section from Sleeping Beauty.

 A special part of the Animation Research Library is the ability for people that have access to their database to pull the files remotely for use as a reference, this eliminates the need to visit physically and it helps further preserve the artwork.
 Also in storage are the actual 3-dimensional model, and puppets used for stop motions.
 From getting a chance to tour Walt’s office to going into the morgue (Animation Research Library) it’s comforting to know that there are people working behind the scenes to make sure history is preserved.
 It’s also a great way for an artist to get inspiration.
 On our way out we saw met with the design team that works on murals and artwork that we see at exhibitions.
 We saw a floor plan for an exhibition in Shanghai and a mural that was recently put up at Blank Children’s hospital in Ohio, the team works really hard to make Disney Animation and Disney Toons Studio visible to the public at large.